Vartikasinha-mwb/integration-with-mautic-for-wp/README.md

 # Description

-**WILLINGNESS TO TRACK LEADS AND SUBSCRIBE FOR YOUR NON ECOMMERCE WEBSITE IS AS OBVIOUS AND CRUCIAL AS FOR E-COMMERCE BUSINESS**
+**WILLINGNESS TO CAPTURE LEADS AND SUBSCRIBERS FOR YOUR WORDPRESS WEBSITE IS AS OBVIOUS AND CRUCIAL AS FOR ECOMMERCE BUSINESS & YOU CAN ACHIEVE IT WITH MAUTIC INTEGRATION WITH WORDPRESS**

 The [Integration with Mautic for WP](https://wordpress.org/plugins/integration-with-mautic-for-wp/) plugin helps you to track leads, signups, and subscribers easily by integrating your website data with Mautic CRM.
 The hassle-free and easy setup process makes it convenient for any individual to configure this plugin.